magao-x/handbook/testbed/index.rst

 1. Enter the name of device and it will search for it.

-   * Tip: Sometimes there are multiple versions of the device.
+   * Tip: Sometimes there are multiple prefix versions of the device (such as camera darks).
 Add "." at the end of your device name to minimize scrolling.

 2. Once at the list, curse over "target" in second to right hand column.
 Hit "e" for edit, enter a new number, and then "y" for yes.